Getting to Know Chardonnay

 If you are a fan of a buttery Chardonnay then this may seem crazy to you, but if you’ve favoured drinking, say, a crisp Sauvignon Blanc, then you could find this over oaking to be a polarising factor.

-It is, in fact, a common misconception that oaking is what gives a Chardonnay its buttery flavour.
+In fact, it is a common misconception that oaking is what gives a Chardonnay its buttery flavour.

 Malolactic Fermentation